 - Use subplots to make readers care about your characters – this grows reader investment

 Deepening your plot with subplots will improve your novel because readers will feel more connected to your characters.
-Connection arises out of understanding and empathy, and these are two things a relevant subplot help you create.

-6. Make every line of dialogue meaningful
+6. Make every line of dialogue count

 - They don’t use filler words such as ‘like’ or ‘um’ excessively (unless this is emphasized for a justifiable reason)